Tally-1/Vehicle-FSM/README.md

 [300, false, 1] execFSM "DCO_Fsm.fsm";

-To end the FSM ingame pass the following line in script or in debug-consoloe:
+To end the FSM ingame pass the following argument in script or in debug-consoloe:

 EndVehicleFSM_now true;